Grades 6-8 · Starting with Grade 6

 We are starting with Grade 6 presentations right now, with the other grade levels to come.

-Separate girls' and boys' classes
+Separate boys and girls classes

 Male and female teachers